Docs / Monitors

 Sometimes you want a monitor to stay untouched — a dedicated reference screen, a video call display, or a monitoring dashboard.
 You can pin individual monitors so they remain visible across all stages.

-- Open Settings > Pin Monitor.
+- Open Settings > Pinned Displays.

 - Windows on pinned monitors remain visible regardless of which stage is active.